 Twitter suspension lessons teach users to avoid common mistakes.
 A study showed that all suspensions come from misunderstandings.
 Users often forget the value of positive engagement, leading to problems.

 For example, tweeting too much can get you suspended.
 The Atlantic Council’s @DFRLab calls out 72 tweets a day as “suspicious.”
-Over 144 are labeled “highly suspicious.”
+Authorities label over 144 as ‘highly suspicious.’

 One account tweeted the same hashtag over 500 times in a day.
 This breaks Twitter’s rules and hurts the user experience.
 To stay safe, focus on quality over quantity.
 Engage in real conversations and respect different views.